akando42/next-map/README.md

 [X] Checking Blog for Matching date before Tweeting out Thumbnail Image and Link.
 [X] Post San Fran and Vietnam time.
 [X] Upload Media from local File with Twitter API.
 [X] Add Hashtag fromm Post Tag into Twitter Message.
 [X] Add Summary section to Post to be used as Twitter message.
 [X] Split a Post content into Trunk of Image and 280 character paragraph.
 [X] Post one Post trunk an Hour.
 [X] Add hash tag to all text.
 [X] Upload Image from remote URL to tweet.
-[X] Generate Slides from Images and Text
+[X] Generate Slides from Images and Text.
 [X] Automatically run Slide.
 [X] Mark active slide in the slide controller.
+[ ] Auto Start and Stop Audio
 [ ] Typing out Text animation.

 ## FUN
 [ ] Create array of timezone, city name, city-zen image.